 There are no guaranteed or no medical exam policies from Protective.

 This review, and its scores, focus on Classic Choice Term, the main term life policy from Protective.

 Term life insurance

 Term life insurance is usually the best option for most people.
 It’s cheaper and simpler than a permanent life insurance policy, and it expires after a set number of years.

 Classic Choice Term

-Protective’s main term life policy, Classic Choice Term, is a straightforward policy that offers plans anywhere between 10 to 40 years and the option to convert to a permanent policy without a medical exam.
-Premiums are guaranteed to remain fixed throughout the term unless you choose to have your rates reconsidered or you choose to renew your policy at the end of the term.
+Protective’s main term life policy, Classic Choice Term, is a straightforward policy that offers plans anywhere between 10 to 40 years with the option to convert to a permanent policy without a medical exam.
+Premiums are guaranteed to remain fixed throughout the term unless you choose to have your rates reconsidered or you renew your policy at the end of the term.